Supsaiyan/HollowMerch/README.md

 - **Live Demo**: Visit the live site [here](https://supsaiyan.github.io/HollowMerch/).
 - **Source Code**: Explore the code and contribute on GitHub [here](https://github.com/Supsaiyan/HollowMerch).

-## Learning Experience

-This project was developed as part of a university course in web development.
-It provided an excellent opportunity to apply theoretical knowledge in a practical setting and to work with real-world web development tools and techniques.

 ## Contact

 For any questions or suggestions, feel free to reach out: